projectcipher/cipher/guides/DOCUMENTATION.md

 ## Version Control System (VCS)

-There are many _VSCs, short for Version Control System._ However, [Git](https://git.com) is one that is mostly widely used.
-[GitHub](https://github.com) plays a role in why Git is so popular in programming culture.
+There are many _VCSs, short for Version Control System._ However, [Git](https://git.com) is the mostly widely used.
+[GitHub](https://github.com) plays a role in why it is so popular in programming culture.

 ### Explanation